Bigg Boss (Tamil TV series) season 9

 Bigg Boss 9 is the ninth season of the Indian Tamil-language reality television series Bigg Boss, produced by Banijay.
 Vijay Sethupathi is returning as a host for the second time in a row.
 The season premiered on 5 October 2025 on Star Vijay and JioHotstar.
-However, this season the unseen episodes will be aired on Colors Tamil.
+Unseen episodes this seasons will be aired on Colors Tamil.

+The Grand Finale of the show took place on 18 January 2026, Divya Ganesh was declared the winner, while Sabarinathan was declared as runner-up.

 Production

-Creative Team: Deepak Dhar is the Project Head of this show.
-The show is produced by Banijay Entertainment group.
-Rupali Kanchankumar Bandawane is the production designer of this season.
+The creative team for the season includes Deepak Dhar as the project head.
+The show is produced by the Banijay Entertainment Group.
+Rupali Kanchankumar Bandawane serves as the production designer for this season.

 Promotions

-The official first look and logo were unveiled on 1 September 2025, confirming the season's launch with Vijay Sethupathi once again as the host.
-On 5 September 2025, the second teaser released with Sethupathi is seen emphasizing the idea of “trying something new,” hinting at a season filled with surprises and unpredictability along with the tagline of the season being: “ Paakka Paakka thaan theriyum” (You'll know only by watching).
-On 13 September 2025, the poster of the season was shared across social media platforms which also unveiled the launch date of the season.
+The official first look and logo were unveiled on 1 September 2025, confirming the season's launch with Vijay Sethupathi returning as the host.

+On 5 September 2025, the second teaser was released, featuring Sethupathi emphasising the idea of "trying something new", hinting at a season filled with surprises and unpredictability.
+The tagline of the season was "Paakka Paakka thaan theriyum" ("You'll only know by watching").

+On 13 September 2025, the season's poster, which included the launch date, was released.

 Eye logo

-The logo features a purple neon shades which symbolises the number 9 as the iris and with a sleek silver frame.
+The logo features the number nine symbolised in purple neon shades as the iris, with a silver frame.